HiSET/GED Exam Prep

 Lifelong Learning Non-Credit Course Refund Policy

-For questions, please visit us in Room 102 of the Student Center Building #4.
+For questions, please visit us in Room 102 in Building #4.

 *Please note: Students who sign up for a non-credit course and do not officially drop the course are responsible for all tuition/fees associated with that course.